David Finch (comics): Career

 His run on Moon Knight skyrocketed this title into the main Marvel universe and saw it sell over five times the titles previous releases.

 he then illustrated Fallen Son: The Death of Captain America #4, featuring Spider-Man.
 This was followed by the Ultimatum limited series for the Ultimate Marvel line.
 In addition to interior comics work, he has drawn several covers including those of "World War Hulk"; X-Men #200 and the "X-Men: Messiah Complex" storyline; and the X-Infernus miniseries.

 Finch illustrated the cover to Disturbed's 2008 album, Indestructible, as well as doing concept design for the film adaptation of Alan Moore's Watchmen.

 In January 2010, Finch left Marvel and became a DC Comics exclusive artist.
 Finch collaborated with Grant Morrison on Batman #700 (Aug.
 2010) an oversized anniversary issue.
 In July 2010 DC announced that Finch would be writing and drawing a new ongoing series entitled Batman: The Dark Knight, the first story arc of which deals with the detective's more supernatural cases.
 The series launched with a January 2011 cover date, but was relaunched in November of that same year as part of the company-wide reboot The New 52.

-In July 2012, as part of the San Diego Comic-Con, Finch was one of six artists who, along with DC co-publishers Jim Lee and Dan DiDio, participated in the production of "Heroic Proportions", an episode of the Syfy reality television competition series Face Off, in which special effects were tasked to create a new superhero, with Finch and the other DC artists on hand to help them develop their ideas.
+In July 2012, as part of San Diego Comic-Con, Finch was one of six artists who, along with DC co-publishers Jim Lee and Dan DiDio, participated in the production of "Heroic Proportions", an episode of the Syfy reality television competition series Face Off, in which special effects were tasked to create a new superhero, with Finch and the other DC artists on hand to help them develop their ideas.
 The winning entry's character, Infernal Core by Anthony Kosar, was featured in Justice League Dark #16 (March 2013), which was published January 30, 2013.
 The episode premiered on January 22, 2013, as the second episode of the fourth season.

 Finch and Geoff Johns launched a new Justice League of America series and the Forever Evil limited series in 2013.
 Finch and his wife, Meredith Finch, took over the creative duties on Wonder Woman beginning with issue #36 (Jan.
 2015), their first collaborative effort.

 As part of the DC Rebirth relaunch of DC's titles, Finch teamed with writer Tom King to launch the Batman vol. 3 series in June 2016.

 In 2020, Finch drew the 1950s variant cover for The Joker 80th anniversary 100-page super spectacular #1 (June 2020).
 That July, Marvel Comics announced that it had acquired the publishing rights to the Alien and Predator franchises, for which Finch created two teaser posters.